-You will have an initial CT scan to help plan the procedure.
-We will ask you to lie on a table.
+You will have an initial scan to help plan the procedure.
+We will ask you to lie on a table or couch.
 It is important that you lie still throughout the procedure.
 The Radiologist will clean the skin with antiseptic solution and inject local anaesthetic.
 This will sting briefly before the tissues go numb.
 We will make a small cut in the skin and insert the biopsy needle to take the tissue sample.
-The Radiologist will use the CT scanner to accurately guide the needle into the correct position to take the biopsy.
-The table will move in and out of the CT scanner several times.
-The Radiologist will give you breathing instructions during the procedure, At times you will need to hold your breath for a few seconds.
+The Radiologist will use the ultrasound machine, CT scanner or X-ray machine to accurately guide the needle into the correct position to take the biopsy.
+In the case of CT, the table will move in and out of the CT scanner several times.
+The Radiologist may give you breathing instructions during the procedure.
+At times you may need to hold your breath for a few seconds.